 If you want to open doors in your career in government, the private and NGO sector or academia, the Master of International Relations helps you to understand contemporary issues facing international laws, policies and governance.

 Discover the nuanced international politics of climate change, nuclear weapons, genocide, human rights, globalisation, corruption, international trade, and women in global politics.
-You can train you focus on the Asia-Pacific, Europe, or the Middle East with expert tuition from regional specialists.
-And there’s always the option to progress to a research higher degree through a minor thesis option.
+You can train your focus on the Asia-Pacific, Europe, or the Middle East with expert tuition from regional specialists.
+And there's always the option to progress to a research higher degree through a minor thesis option.

 Where will it take me?

 On graduation from the Master of International Relations, you will be ready for work in professional fields including: